 The left half of Karl Nestroy's baptismal entry with a note at the bottom, added in 1858 by the parish priest Johann Georg Etz, referring to the child's legalization.
 The wrong name "Lacher" (which also appears in the Imperial decree) still originates from Weiler's false baptismal certificate.
 The transcription of this document in the Dokumente contains several astonishing mistakes (St. Augustin, Tom.
 7, fol.
 136).

-On 3 February 1858, Karl Nestroy was officially legalized by Emperor Franz Joseph I as Johann Nestroy's legitimate son.
+On 3 February 1858, Karl Nestroy was officially legalized by Emperor Franz Joseph I as Johann Nestroy's legitimate son (at that time illegitimate children could only be legalized by an Imperial decree).
 Following a family tradition (his uncle Ferdinand had joined the military, because he was "groß und stark gewachsen"), Karl Nestroy became a soldier.
 On 18 August 1852, after his graduation from the k.k.
 Genie-Akademie, he was appointed first-class lieutenant.
 After having reached the rank of captain in 1859, he retired early (obviously for reasons of health problems) in 1863.
 On 15 July 1880 – while already being very sick – he married Stefanie Maria Franziska von Bene.
 This wedding took place at Karl Nestroy's sickbed at Gumpendorfer Straße 3 (St. Joseph ob der Laimgrube, Tom.
 18, fol.
 65) and not in the church of St. Joseph ob der Laimgrube (as given in Obermaier 1996/97, 319).
 Karl Nestroy died on 30 July 1880 at Altmannsdorf 64 (Altmannsdorf, Tom.
 2, fol.
 11) of "organischer Herzfehler" (organic cardiac defect).

 Nestroy's Fourth Child: Adolph Johann Nestroy